EENCloud/EEN-CLI-Public/README.md

 #### Required options:

-- `--user-name [user name]`
-  The username used for login.
-- `--password [password]`
-  The password used for login.
+- `-p, --password <password>`
+  Password for login.
+Use quotes around the password if it contains special characters (e.g., `--password "MyP@ssw0rd!"`).

+- `-u, --username <username>`
+  Username for login (e.g., `--username admin@example.com`).

 #### Optional options:

-- `--api-key [api key]`
-  API key used for login.
-- `--verbose`
+- `-d, --debug`
-  Enable verbose output.
+  Enable detailed debug output for troubleshooting.

 #### Notes:

-- Password should be given in quotes, as the shell might have converting issues.
+- If the shell misinterprets special characters, ensure the password is wrapped in quotes.

 ---